Gurdwara Khooni Sahib

-Sri Khooni Sahib is a Gurudwara in Manimajra, a small town in Chandigarh, India.
-The Gurdwara is located about one kilometer from the famous Mata Mansa Devi Temple, a Hindu temple.
-It is Located in Manimajra village Bhansa Tibba.
+Sri Khooni Sahib is a gurudwara in Manimajra, a small town in Chandigarh, India.
+The gurdwara is located about one kilometer from the Mata Mansa Devi Temple, a Hindu temple.
+It is located in Manimajra village Bhansa Tibba.

 History

 Guru Gobind Singh Ji came to Sri Khooni Sahib from Narayanpur in 1746 (Vikram Samvat) at the request of Anpoorna, a Brahmin girl who worshiped Guru Sahib.
-Guru Gobind Singh ji meditated here for 17 hours.
+Guru Gobind Singh Ji meditated here for 17 hours.
 While staying here, Anpoorna served food to Guru Sahib and the people who came with him.
-Seeing this, Guru Sahib blessed him that a temple will be built in his name in front of the Gurdwara and whoever comes here with true devotion, his wishes will be fulfilled.
+Seeing this, Guru Sahib blessed him that a temple will be built in his name in front of the gurdwara and whoever comes here with true devotion, his wishes will be fulfilled.